Who is this Guide for?

 A recent study by the National Retail Federation (NRF) found an average shrink rate of 1.44%, costing “the overall U.S. retail economy $48.9 billion.”

 - Companies that deploy efficient processes can do more with less.
-Almost 8% of loss prevention departments are seeing budgets decrease by 20% in 2018.
+Almost 8% of loss prevention departments are seeing budgets decrease by 20%.